programming4phone/StellarTestWalletKeyServer/README.md

 # Stellar Test Wallet Key Server

-**This project is currently a work in progress.**

 This project demonstrates how to securely store the public key / secret seed associated with a Stellar account.

 The public key is stored as a hash and the secret seed is stored as encrytpted ciphertext.
 Neither key is _ever_ exposed as plaintext.
 Each web service invocation requires an Authorization header containing a Google Authentication token.
-The token is verified with Google Authentication Services before allowing any of the web services to begin processing.
+The token is verified with Google Authentication Services before allowing any of the web services to continue processing.

 Web services implement the following functions:
 - **store keys** -  Store the account keys associated with a specific Stellar account.